adayoung/sage/docs/source/quickstart.rst

     from sage import triggers, ansi

-    # create a new group called 'room' owned by the app 'myapp'
+    # create a new group called 'room' owned by the app 'quickstart'
-    room_triggers = triggers.create_group('room', app='myapp')
+    room_triggers = triggers.create_group('room', app='quickstart')

     # notice how the decorator changes to the group
     @room_triggers.trigger(